About Padma Studios

 With roots in the Tsarak lineage from Kham, eastern Tibet, Padma Studios® founder Pema Namdol Thaye attributes every success in his life to his two heart-teachers: his mother Yogini Tsarak Sonam Lhendu, and his principal artistic and spiritual mentor and uncle, Lama Tsarak Gonpo Tenzing Rinpoche.
-It is in their honor that Padma Studios® was founded in 2008.
-Please find below, the biography of our venerable lineage master, the late Abbot, Lama Gonpo Rinpoche.
+It is in their honor—and through their lineage—that Padma Studios® was founded in 2008.

 As a devout and highly perceptive Dharma student, Lama Gonpo was dedicated to exploring the vast scope of Buddha's teaching.
 From the time he was a young man he would travel to different regions in Tibet seeking teachings from various high Lamas.
 For studies in Buddha-Dharma, he principally studied with Khenpo Ngaga and his root Guru, Tulku Assey of Kham.
 In addition to his formal Buddhist training, as a student of sacred art Lama Gonpo also received training from his two principal art teachers: Master Sherub of Kham Sanen Rekhi and Master Yeshi of Bah Lingkha Shey.

 This pristine artistic lineage traces back to the illustrious and renowned Tibetan Master painters Phurba Tshering of Chamdo and Lama Orub of Bha Lingkha Shey.